LuigiVan01/Exploration_TargetLocalisation/README.md

    git clone https://github.com/LuigiVan01/metr4202_2024_team20.git
    ```

-2. Copy the "autopilot" and "aruco_detect" found in the repository, to the "src" folder in your workspace (your workspace should now have folders "src", "autopilot", and "aruco_detect"):
+2. Copy the "autopilot" and "aruco_detect" found in the repository, to the "src" folder in your workspace

-3. Build the workspace:
+3. Build the workspace (after this step your workspace should now have folders "src", "install" and "build", with folders "autopilot" and "aruco_detect" in the "src" folder):
    ```
    cd ~/workspace_name/
    colcon build